An old proverb says that bad things come in threes.

 A contract really could be considered as the operating manual for achievement of its purpose.

 As such, any ambiguities or obscurities it contains, regardless of cause and responsibility, could result in one party’s view that the wording does not correspond with the agreed intentions.
+This can impact overall contracting standards.
 The effects of any such mismatch might:

 - Produce undesirable operational or financial outcomes for at least one of the parties.

 - Cause friction, hostility and a loss of trust between the parties.

 - Lead to a contract dispute between the parties.

 - Result in litigation where the courts may interpret the contract in a manner not expected or desired by the parties.